openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/tips-and-tricks.md

 ## What if I have no Disk Devices available that I can use for testing?

-For basic test and evaluation purposes it may not always be practical or possible to allocate physical disk devices on a cluster to Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) for use within its pools.
+For basic test and evaluation purposes it may not always be practical or possible to allocate physical disk devices on a cluster to Replicated Storage (a.k.a Replicated Engine or Mayastor) for use within its pools.
 As a convenience, Replicated Storage supports two disk device type emulations for this purpose:

 * Memory-Backed Disks \("RAM drive"\)
 * File-Backed Disks